We love to welcome visitors !

 After most things we do there is at least tea, coffee and soft drinks, and very often a good deal more.
 Sunday services are followed by tea and coffee, and it’s usually some time before everyone leaves.
 If you need advice or help, someone will suggest who to contact.
 We are a friendly organisation and would be delighted to welcome you either passing through our beautiful town or permanently.

 We’re a very busy church and hire out the premises for lots of events.
 You may visit us for a concert, a singing day, a dramatic production, the Friday market, a special service such as Christingle or the carol service.
 Our children and families officer arranges events for anyone to attend such as the lantern making afternoon or the Valentine’s meal.
-Our Action for Children group has a programme of events that are open to all – for example the Jigsaw day, planned for early 2019.
-Please look at the coming soon page for these events.
+Our Action for Children group has a programme of events that are open to all – for example the Jigsaw day, which is held each year.
+Please look at the group's page for information about these events.

 Whatever the reasons for your visit – and these include christenings, weddings and services of commemoration – you will always be welcome here.